avo323/LB2CD-Text-And-Speech-Patch/README.md

 ## Additional changes and bug fixes

-* Patches 0.scr, 610.scr and 923.scr remove the base control panel restrictions.
+* Patches 0.scr and 923.scr remove the base control panel restrictions.
-* Additional patches remove 'per room' control panel restrictions: 454.scr, 520.scr, 310.scr (others coming soon)
+* Additional patches remove 'per room' control panel restrictions: 310.scr, 441.scr, 454.scr, 520.scr, 610.scr (left to do: 550, 700, 710).
 * Patch 99.scr enable the previously unused Death Message speech.
 This patch is optional.
 * The NewRisingSun patch has been integrated into the game.
-It supposedly fixes and issue with 'Endless driving' and 'Moving painting to reveal safe' in DOSBox.
+It fixes an issue with 'Endless driving' and 'Moving painting to reveal safe bug' in DOSBox.
-* NRS patches are: 994.scr, 999.scr, 560.scr, 28.scr, 28.hep, 250.scr.
+* NRS patches are: 28.scr, 28.hep, 250.scr, 560.scr, 994.scr, 999.scr.
 * Patch 770.scr fixes an issue where the rock breaking sound effects interfere with spoken dialog. - thanks to Avo323
 * Patch 350.scr fixes a bug that can softlock the game while entering the museum. - thanks to Avo323